abstrackt/Merchantpunk-2477/README.md

 <img src="https://i.imgur.com/R8XZA4F.png">

-Since the game requires the server to function you would need to run your own server and install the necessary modules if you'd want to play the game yourself.
+Since the game requires the server to function you would need to run your own instance and install the necessary modules if you'd want to play the game yourself.
 All code and Selenium tests are available in the repo.